 Dramatic curves of the spine can place pressure on internal organs.
 If this happens, surgery may be necessary.
 If left untreated, severe cases of scoliosis can shorten a person's life span.

 In less severe cases, scoliosis may cause the bones to twist slightly, making the hips or ribs appear uneven.
 When this occurs, the problem is more an issue of pain and deformity and less of a health risk.

 Scoliosis surgery is complex, and a person should invest a great deal of time in choosing an orthopedic surgeon who uses the most current surgical techniques, implants, and bone graft substitutes.
 Surgeon experience and specialization have direct effects on eventual cosmesis, patient outcome and results, and both deformity correction and patient reported outcome scores (PRO) and Health Related Quality of Life (HRQRL)

-Sometimes, the symptoms of scoliosis are visible.
-For instance, the child may have uneven shoulders, chest, hips, shoulder blades, waist, or a child may have a tendency to lean to one side.
+Sometimes, scoliosis is visible.
+For instance, the patient may have uneven shoulders, chest, hips, shoulder blades, waist, or a child may have a tendency to lean to one side.
 In other cases, there are no visible signs.
 The severity of the scoliosis, the location, and the cause can be related to the physical signs.